maxcorbeau/dorel.github.io/service-manual/making-services/how-to-design-RESTful-APIs.md

 When you need to create RESTful APIs for your own platform, you should follow these guidelines.

+More information about RESTful APIs: [Architectural Styles and the Design of Network-based Software Architectures](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)

 ## Use Swagger (Open API Initiative) documentation

 [Dorel Juvenile's Swagger Github Repo.](https://github.com/dorel/API-swaggers)